-Outlook - First quarter sales reflect continued strong demand for our products, including high-security applications for our existing government customers, partially offset by lower sales to the transportation market, where a significant customer of the segment is currently experiencing weakened sales volumes.
-While we expect government security sales to moderate by midyear, with full-year 2017 government security volumes being lower than full-year 2016 volumes, and anticipate continued softness in transportation sales, our 2017 Security Products sales to other markets are expected to be at least comparable to the prior year.
-We continue to benefit from innovation and diversification in our product offerings to the recreational boat markets served by our growing Marine Components segment.
+Outlook - Sales for the first half of 2017 reflect continued strong demand for our products, particularly high-security applications for our existing government customers, partially offset by lower security product sales to the transportation market, where a significant customer of the segment continues to experience weakened sales volumes.
+While we expect government security sales to moderate in the second half of 2017 and anticipate continued softness in transportation sales, full year sales of security products for 2017 should meet or exceed 2016 levels.
+Similarly, we expect 2017 sales of marine products to meet or exceed 2016, as our growing Marine Components segment continues to benefit from innovation and diversification in our product offerings to the recreational boat market.
 As in prior periods, we will continue to monitor general economic conditions and sales order rates and respond to fluctuations in customer demand through continuous evaluation of staffing levels and consistent execution of our lean manufacturing and cost improvement initiatives.
 Additionally, we continue to seek opportunities to gain market share in markets we currently serve, to expand into new markets and to develop new product features in order to mitigate the impact of changes in demand as well as broaden our sales base.